 Hope you love this cheesy grilled pb & j sandwich as much as we do!

-Make this cheesy grilled pbj sandwich?
+Did you make this cheesy grilled pbj sandwich?
 That’s awesome!
-Love it if you left a comment and rating below.
-Many thanks!
+Love it if you leave a comment below.

 Grilled PB & J Sandwich with Cheese